What to Consider When Choosing an Insurance Company

 This means they are better equipped to provide you with honest and unbiased advice to help you pick the best insurance quote when you are comparing insurance proposals.
 Surprisingly, this also means that, on occasion, you may hear us tell you that your best value is to stay with the company with whom you are currently insured.

 Likewise, before offering you additional insurance coverage, we will have a conversation with you about what you really need to insure and what risks you can afford to self-insure.
-This personalized, consultative approach is one of the benefits of working with an independent insurance agent.
+This personalized, consultative approach is one of the benefits of working with an independent insurance agent and is an important considering when choosing an insurance company to work with.

 You might also hear us acknowledge the realities that insurance feels like a bad deal until you need it, or that we don’t enjoy paying our own insurance premiums either.
 At the end of the day, we are here to protect you, your family, your standard of living, your business and your assets, and the real product we sell is the value of a good night’s sleep.
 We feel that transparency about the insurance product and the buying process is the best way to establish a relationship of trust with our clients.

 Surely, in today’s marketplace, price matters.
 In fact, it may always be king.
 However, if you seek to better understand the product you are buying through discussions with a reputable agency that you can trust, you will be able to make educated and informed decisions when purchasing a policy.
 You’ll know when you’re receiving actual savings instead of less insurance.
 When you experience a different kind of insurance process, it becomes quickly evident that insurance is more than that “Annual Premium Due” line.